MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-survey.md

 ## Step 3: Enable Post-call survey in workstream phone number settings

 > [!Note]
-> Enabling the Post-call survey feature isn't required for the agent-initiated scenario.
+> Enabling the post-call survey feature isn't required for the agent-initiated scenario.

 1. In **Omnichannel admin center**, select your voice workstream, and then select **Edit** to modify the settings.
 2. Under **Language**, scroll to the bottom of the dialog, and then toggle **Post-call survey** to **On**.